 Eagles car show

-The Eagles will have a car show at the lodge parking lot Aug.
-16 at noon.
+The Eagles will have a car show at the lodge parking lot has been rescheduled to Aug.
+23 at noon.
 Hamburgers, hot dogs, chips and drinks will be sold.
 All vehicles are welcome to participate — cars, truck and motorcycles.
 Bring your motor vehicle down and have a little fun.

 Past presidents dinner

 PMP Kathy Wamsley will host the dinner at Casa Del Rey in Grantsville on Aug.
 20 at 7 p.m.
 All PPs are invited to attend.

 The Auxiliary will celebrate 68 years Aug.
 25, 2014, at 7 p.m.
 After a short meeting, the Past Presidents will be honored and a light luncheon will be served.
 Sisters, please come out and join in this most important celebration.
 All sisters are invited to attend.

 Friday and Saturday night dinners will be served from 5-9 p.m.
 Friday night dinners include clam chowder or homemade chili, and/or fish baskets (halibut, shrimp or chicken strips).
 Saturday night dinners include 16-oz ribeye or T-bone steak with choice of baked potato or fries, salad and roll; halibut or salmon steak with choice of baked potato or fries, salad and roll, or jumbo shrimp with choice of baked potato or fries, salad and roll.
 All meals are for a reasonable price.
 No orders taken after 8:45 p.m.
 Daily lunch specials are available at the lodge from 11 a.m.
 For members and their guests only.
 After buying 10 meals either Friday or Saturday night, you get a free one.

 ID/UT Moose Association Convention, Aug.
 21-24.